HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Preliminaries

 \subsection{Hypernetwork classifiers}

-Hypernetworks, introduced in \cite{ha2016hypernetworks}, are defined as neural models that generate weights for a separate target network that solves a specific task.
-In this seminal work, the authors aim to reduce the number of trainable parameters by designing a hypernetwork with fewer parameters than the target network.
-The hypernetworks were developed and applied in several areas including generative modeling, continual learning \cite{von2020continual}, image representations \cite{klocek2019hypernetwork}, and many others\cite{sendera2023hypershot}.

-The recently introduced Interpretable Mesomorphic Networks (IMN)~\cite{kadra2024interpretable} uses a hypernetwork to construct an individual local linear classifier for every tabular data point.
-Due to the linearity of the classifier, IMN delivers the local importance of the input features (determined by the linear model).
-Although IMN uses local linear models, it produces global non-linear decision boundary in the whole data space.
+Hypernetworks, introduced in \citep{ha2016hypernetworks}, are defined as neural models that generate weights for a separate target network that solves a specific task.
+The recently introduced IMN~\citep{kadra2024interpretable} uses a hypernetwork to construct an individual local linear classifier for every tabular data point.
+Although IMN uses local linear models, it produces a global non-linear decision boundary in the whole data space.